 Over the next two years, the program will work with criminal justice professionals and service providers in India, Mexico, Nepal, South Africa and other countries.

-On November 25, 2013, the International Day for the Elimination of Violence Against Women, the Avon Foundation for Women launched #SeeTheSigns of Domestic Violence. #SeeTheSigns is a social media campaign to educate people daily about the signs of domestic violence during the 16 Days of Activism, a global human rights-based movement against gender violence.
-The campaign highlights many of the lesser-known signs of domestic abuse.
+On November 25, 2013, the International Day for the Elimination of Violence Against Women, the Avon Foundation for Women launched #SeeTheSigns of Domestic Violence. #SeeTheSigns was a social media campaign to educate people daily about the signs of domestic violence during the 16 Days of Activism, a global human rights-based movement against gender violence.
+The campaign highlighted many of the lesser-known signs of domestic abuse.

-In 2008, Avon expanded its efforts to fight violence against women when it partnered with the United Nations Development Fund for Women (UNIFEM) to promote women’s empowerment and end violence against women.
+In 2008, Avon partnered with the United Nations Development Fund for Women (UNIFEM) to promote women’s empowerment and end violence against women.
 The partnership was announced at the United Nations during the “Global Summit for a Better Tomorrow,” an event co-sponsored by UNIFEM and Avon in celebration of International Women’s Day.
-A year later, Avon and the Avon Foundation for Women, the company’s philanthropic arm (which is based in the United States), partnered with the U.S. State Department and Vital Voices to launch “The Global Partnership to End Violence Against Women” to combat the most destructive types of violence against women, and to help ensure justice for women and girls worldwide.
+A year later, Avon and the Avon Foundation for Women, partnered with the U.S. State Department and Vital Voices to launch “The Global Partnership to End Violence Against Women” to combat the most destructive types of violence against women, and to help ensure justice for women and girls worldwide.

-U.S. Deputy Secretary of State William Burns; Vital Voices President/CEO Alyse Nelson; Avon Foundation Global Ambassador Fergie; Avon Products, Inc. CEO Sheri McCoy and U.S. State Dept. Acting Asst.
-Secretary Uzra Zeya at the U.S. State Department on March 20, 2014 for the launch of the The Justice Institute on Gender-Based Violence.
+U.S. Deputy Secretary of State William Burns; Vital Voices President/CEO Alyse Nelson; Avon Foundation Global Ambassador Fergie; Avon Products, Inc. CEO Sheri McCoy and U.S. Dept. of State Acting Asst.
+Secretary Uzra Zeya at the U.S. Dept. of State on March 20, 2014 for the launch of the The Justice Institute on Gender-Based Violence.

 Avon Foundation Ambassador Salma Hayek Pinault and Avon CEO Sheri McCoy at the 2nd Avon Communications Awards: Speaking Out Against Violence Against Women at the United Nations in New York City.